A Lower Bound for the Hanf Number for Joint Embedding: Background

-Combining the results form \cite{KLH} and \cite{BaldwinBoneyHanfNumbers}, the Hanf number for AP is contained in the interval between $\beth_{\kappaplus}$ and the first strongly compact above $\kappa$.
+On the other hand, results from \cite{BaldwinBoneyHanfNumbers}, prove that if $LS(\K)=\kappa$, then $\mu_{AP}(\kappa)$ is no larger than the first strongly compact above $\kappa$.
+Combining the results form \cite{KLH} and \cite{BaldwinBoneyHanfNumbers}, $\mu_{AP}(\kappa)$, the Hanf number for AP, is contained in the interval between $\beth_{\kappaplus}$ and the first strongly compact above $\kappa$.
 As noted in \cite{BaldwinBoneyHanfNumbers}, the gap between these two cardinals is immense.

 The picture is not very promising for JEP either.
-On the one hand we have the strongly compact upper bound from \cite{BaldwinBoneyHanfNumbers}.
-On the other hand the examples from \cite{JEP} and \cite{Complete} provide a lower bound.
-From Fact 3.37 in \cite{JEP}, for every countable $\alpha$ there exists an AEC $(\K_\alpha,\subset)$ defined by a universal $\lomegaone$-sentence such that $\LS(\K_\alpha)=\aleph_0$ and $\K_\alpha$ satisfies JEP up to and including $\beth_\alpha$, but it has not larger models.
-This proves that $\bethomegaone$ is a lower bound for $\mu(\aleph_0)$, the Hanf number for JEP.
+From \cite{BaldwinBoneyHanfNumbers}, we know that the first strongly compact above $\kappa$ is also an upper bound for $\mu_{JEP}(\kappa)$.
+A lower bound is given by the examples from \cite{JEP} and \cite{Complete}.
+From Fact 3.37 in \cite{JEP}, for every countable $\alpha$ there exists an AEC $(\K_\alpha,\subset)$ defined by a universal $\lomegaone$-sentence such that $\LS(\K_\alpha)=\aleph_0$ and $\K_\alpha$ satisfies JEP up to and including $\beth_\alpha$, but it has no larger models.
+This proves that $\bethomegaone$ is a lower bound for $\mu_{JEP}(\aleph_0)$, the Hanf number for JEP.